 This is a pretty common thing; we make too much of a dish for a special event, and now are faced with storing it or tossing it out.
+Should I freeze that egg salad?

 I freeze a lot of leftovers on a regular basis.
-Simple and safe process that almost everyone does.
+Simple and safe process that everyone does.

 Egg salad though, this is a different situation.